-The Company's board of directors is making this proxy solicitation.
-The Company will bear the expense of the solicitation of proxies for the Meeting, which is estimated to be approximately \$35,000, including the cost of preparing, printing and mailing this Proxy Statement, the accompanying Notice of Annual Meeting of Stockholders, and proxy card.
-If brokers, trustees, or fiduciaries and other institutions or nominees holding shares in their names, or in the name of their nominees, which are beneficially owned by others, forward the proxy materials to, and obtain proxies from, such beneficial owners, the Company will reimburse such persons for their reasonable expenses in so doing.
-In addition, the Company will indemnify them against any losses arising out of that firm's proxy soliciting services on the Company's behalf.
+Our board of directors is making this proxy solicitation.
+The Company will bear the expense of the solicitation of proxies for the Meeting, including the cost of preparing, printing and mailing this Proxy Statement, the accompanying Notice of Annual Meeting of Stockholders, and proxy card.
+If brokers, trustees, or fiduciaries and other institutions or nominees holding shares in their names, or in the name of their nominees, which are beneficially owned by others, forward the proxy materials to, and obtain proxies from, such beneficial owners, we will reimburse such persons for their reasonable expenses in so doing.
+In addition, we will indemnify them against any losses arising out of that firm's proxy soliciting services on our behalf.